vermont42/Conjuguer/README.md

 * Hire a designer to create an app icon and other icons.
 * Create a Vapor-based analytics backend and instrument the client.
 * Put iOS-specific, SwiftUI, and verb-conjugation code in separate frameworks to facilitate a Mac port.
+* I salute you for reading this far.